H2-data/Steam_Data_Evaluation/README.md

 - Do more games have Mac interface, Linux interface or both?
 - Do games usually have a required age?
 If so, what is the distribution?
-- What are the most common tags and genres for videogames?
+- What are the most common tags and genres for videogames on Steam?
 - What common languages are usually available for a game?

 Gillian Games has also instructed me to find out the general financial trends of the industry.
 To accomplish this, I will answer the following questions: